kaw393939/eaikw/DOCUMENTATION_INDEX.md

 Quick reference guide to all Phase 2 documentation.

+**Mission:** Turn students into career-ready AI professionals with a guided, automated onboarding experience.

+All documentation supports this mission by ensuring the platform guides students through a structured, automated career pipeline.

 ## 🎯 Start Here

 **New to the project?** Start with these in order: